A hyperplane section theorem for Galois points and its application: Introduction

-Galois point theory has given a new viewpoint of classification of algebraic varieties, by the distribution of Galois points (see \cite{fukasawa1, fukasawa2, fukasawa-hasegawa, fukasawa-takahashi, miura-yoshihara, takahashi, yoshihara1, yoshihara2, yoshihara3}).
-For example, if $n=1$, then Fukasawa and Hasegawa characterized plane curves with infinitely many Galois points (\cite{fukasawa2, fukasawa-hasegawa}).
-In this article, we generalize their theorems.
+Galois point theory has given a new viewpoint of classification of algebraic varieties, by the distribution of Galois points (see \cite{fukasawa1, fukasawa2, fukasawa-hasegawa, fukasawa-takahashi, miura-yoshihara, takahashi1, yoshihara1, yoshihara2, yoshihara3}).
+If the dimension of the singular locus $S_X$ is at most $n-2$, then Fukasawa and Takahashi \cite{fukasawa-takahashi} presented upper bounds for the number of Galois points, as a generalization of a result of Yoshihara for smooth hypersurfaces \cite{yoshihara3}.
+To do this, they showed a ``hyperplane section theorem'' (see \cite[Theorem 1.3]{fukasawa-takahashi}).
+In this article, we prove this theorem for {\it arbitrary} Galois points (which may be singular) with respect to {\it arbitrary} hypersurfaces.
+The intersection of (almost) all tangent spaces of $X$ is denoted by $T_X$.